kaveh-kaviani/Tutorials/content/sbc/orange-pi/orange-pi-5/boot-linux-from-emmc/README.md

 <div align="center">

-<font color="red"> **Note: You may think that the eMMC is already aligned, specially in the example below, but keep in mind the eMMC in the example below it has boot partition and it has been aligned through the burned image on the eMMC process automatically.** </font>
+<span style="color: red;"> **Note: You may think that the eMMC is already aligned, specially in the example below, but keep in mind the eMMC in the example below it has boot partition and it has been aligned through the burned image on the eMMC process automatically.** </span>

 </div>